fjvallarino/monomer/docs/tutorials/00-setup.md

 under the hood uses `ghci`), allowing you to make changes and test them almost immediately.

-Then the `appModelFingerprint` setting is provided, Monomer will attempt to reuse the active model when the application is reloaded.
+If the `appModelFingerprint` setting is provided, Monomer will attempt to reuse the active model when the application is reloaded.
 This allows for faster iteration since the application will return to the previous state but with all the code and style changes that triggered the reload.
 Closing the window causes the old model to be discarded, and the application will start from scratch when